KirillYashin/llvm-guides/lab1/README.md

 make -j <Number of CPU threads div 2>
 ```
 #### If you have errors try to reduce threads (maybe it's better to use one thread, I have 12 and I used 4)
+#### If you have build failure on 80+ per cents, try to do make again with less threads (make can continue build, you don't need to do all the steps again)

 ### **Add llvm to PATH**